Shellfish biotoxin alerts

 The information on this page relates only to the non-commercial (recreational and traditional) taking of shellfish.
 Commercially harvested shellfish – sold in shops and supermarkets, or exported – is subject to strict water and flesh monitoring programmes by MPI to ensure they are safe to eat.

-No warnings are in force in the South Island.
+No warnings are in place.

 If you get sick after eating shellfish